History BS Degree / BA Degree

 Civil War and Reconstruction – Explore the era of the American Civil War, 1848-1877, including the growth of sectionalism and the causes of the war, the course of the conflict, and the impact of the war on social, political and economic issues.

 Topics in History – Undertake advanced studies in history to include such areas as comparative or non-Western history, or other specialized historical topics.
 Recent topics have included the Roman Republic and the Roman Empire and the history of Africa.

 Medieval Europe – Examine the fusion of classical, Christian and barbarian cultures and the emergence of a distinctly Western civilization in medieval Europe from the 4th to the 15th century.

 More about UT Tyler’s history program of study

 Career Outlook for Historians

-The U.S. Bureau of Labor Statistics anticipates an 11% growth in employment for historians through 2018.
-Growth will primarily be in the local, state and national government sectors.
-Many graduates with a background in history will find employment in specialized careers such as researcher, policy analyst or writer.
+The U.S. Bureau of Labor Statistics anticipates an 6% growth in employment for historians through 2022.
+Graduates with a background in history work in a variety of settings including government agencies, museums, archives, historical societies, research organizations, nonprofits and consulting firms.
 For more information, visit Occupational Outlook Handbook - Historians.